 In February 2020, the Company entered into a license agreement (the NiKang Agreement) with NiKang Therapeutics, Inc. (NiKang) under which the Company was granted an exclusive, worldwide license to certain intellectual property rights owned or controlled by NiKang related to certain SHP2 inhibitors to develop and commercialize ERAS-601 and certain other related compounds for all applications.
-The Company has the right to sublicense (through multiple tiers) its rights under the NiKang Agreement, subject to certain conditions, and is required to use commercially reasonable efforts to develop and commercialize licensed products.

 Under the NiKang Agreement, in 2020, the Company made an upfront payment of \$5.0 million to NiKang and reimbursed NiKang \$0.4 million for certain initial manufacturing costs.
 In addition, the Company paid \$7.0 million in 2020 related to the publication of a US patent application that covered the composition of matter of ERAS-601.
 The Company is also obligated to pay (i) development and regulatory milestone payments in an aggregate amount of up to \$16.0 million for the first licensed product, of which \$4.0 million was paid in January 2021, and \$12.0 million for a second licensed product, and (ii) commercial milestone payments in an aggregate amount of up to \$157.0 million for the first licensed product and \$151.0 million for a second licensed product.
 The Company is also obligated to: (i) pay tiered royalties on net sales of all licensed products in the mid-single digit percentages, subject to certain reductions; and (ii) equally split all net sublicensing revenues earned under sublicense agreements that the Company enters into with any third party before commencement of the first Phase I clinical trial for a licensed product.
-No IPR&D expense was recorded during the years ended December 31, 2022 and 2021.
-As of December 31, 2022 and 2021, no milestones are accrued as the underlying contingencies are not probable or estimable.
+No IPR&D expense was recorded during the years ended December 31, 2023 and 2022.
+As of December 31, 2023 and 2022, no milestones are accrued as the underlying contingencies are not probable or estimable.